The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Results

 By observing the language ranking of Figure~\ref{fig:perplexity} we identify a common characteristic of the languages placed at the top and bottom of the ranking: the top-ranked languages are mainly strongly typed, whereas the bottom-ranked ones are mainly dynamically typed languages.
-An exception here is C++ which appears near the bottom of the ranking, yet is a strongly-typed language.
-Perhaps the language's high complexity or advanced age (as we elaborate later) overcomes the effect of strong typing in this case.
-Also, a special case is Python, which can exhibit characteristics of both strong and dynamic typing.
-In our dataset only one file was found to use type annotations (by searching for the arrow symbol), thus we estimate that in our case, Python may be used in a less strongly-typed manner.
-In addition, it appears that scripting languages demonstrate higher perplexity.
-This is interesting considering that they have simpler code syntax and semantics than the top-ranked languages, which are more rambling.
-These observations align with previous research findings~\citep{husein2025llms}.
+A special case here is Python, which can exhibit characteristics of both strong and dynamic typing.
+In our dataset only one Python sample contains the arrow operator (``\verb|->|'') in positions consistent with typed return annotations under our simple token-based scan, so we treat Python here as leaning toward dynamic usage in practice.
+Scripting-oriented languages~\citep{scott2025pragmatics} tend to sit higher in the ranking, which is interesting considering that they often have simpler surface syntax than some of the top-ranked languages, which can be more verbose.